-The partnership has set out new governance arrangements but recognise these need to develop to ensure they support the delivery of the outcomes.
+The partnership has set out new governance arrangements but recogniseand these will continue need to develop to ensure they support the delivery of the outcomes.
 We have already identified a number of specifics for development and we may make further changes over time as priorities change and partnership groups develop.